 • Linda Cardellini who played Velma in the live action movies plays Velma’s friend Hotdog Water.

-In these two seasons the group’s dynamic goes through some serious emotional turbulence that becomes the backbone of the series; we actually care if Fred and Daphne eventually hook and the idea that Shaggy could ever pick a woman over Man’s Best Friend is treated somewhat seriously.
-Of course the show isn’t an animated version of Beverly Hills 90210 as our heroes will often have to put their own personal issues aside to tackle whatever “supernatural” threat has reared its ugly masked head that week.
+In these two seasons the group’s dynamic goes through some serious emotional turbulence, which becomes the backbone of the series; we actually care if Fred and Daphne eventually hook, and the idea that Shaggy could ever pick a woman over “Man’s Best Friend” is treated somewhat seriously.
+Of course the show isn’t an animated version of Beverly Hills 90210, as our heroes will often have to put their own personal issues aside to tackle whatever “supernatural” threat has reared its ugly masked head that week.